rubyonracetracks/tutorial-rails-rubymn2/04-07-forhire_delete.md

 * Enter the command "sh testc.sh".
 All 5 new controller tests fail because of a missing route.

 #### Routing
-* In the file config/routes.rb, replace the line containing "resources :sponsors" with the following:
+* In the file config/routes.rb, replace the line containing "resources :forhires" with the following:
 ```
   resources :forhires, only: [:show, :index, :create, :new, :update, :edit, :destroy] do
 ```